thanders/latex-templates/README.md

 ### Prerequisites

 Download and install a Tex editor.
 A list of editors can be found here: https://en.wikipedia.org/wiki/Comparison_of_TeX_editors
-- Install all packages to ensure compatability
+Note: Install all packages to ensure compatability

 ## Built With